 Learning the basics

-In this guide we will go over how to change your classical guitar strings.
-Classical guitars are also called Spanish guitars, and are designed slightly different from their steel string acoustic brothers.
-For those that are new to playing the classical guitar, we will first go through some quick terminology so that you will know what you will be looking for.
-Starting from the top of the guitar and working our way down there is the:
+In this guide we will go over how to change your electric guitar strings.
+Because Acoustic guitars, electric guitars, and classical guitars are all made slightly different, we will break them down into three separate guides.
+For those that are new to playing the electric guitar, we will first go through some quick terminology so that you will know what you will be looking for.
+Starting from the top of the guitar and working our way down there is:

 - 2. The Nut.
 The Nut is just below the Headstock and has small grooves to hold the strings into place.
 The materiel for the nut may be different for each guitar but its purpose is the same for all types of guitars rather it is for a classical or electric guitar.